juliosao/tnefReader/README.md

 - execute TnefReader.py with winmail.dat file as argument

 ## Install
+- Make sure you have tnef and python-gi installed
 - Go into project folder
 - Execute "make install" (without the quotes)
 - Execute update-desktop-database